-We evaluate the simulated brightness temperature distribution over the domain with real SMOS observations between April 2011 and September 2011.
-The SMOS observations are corrected from radio-frequency interference (RFI) effects over the region following Saavedra et al. (2016).
-Initial results with CMEM adapted parameters for surface roughness and vegetation optical thickness (which needed to be increased from its standard values found in the literature), lead to a systematic underestimation of the brightness temperature of about -20K on average (see orange line in Figure A3, which compares real SMOS observations with the simulated brightness temperatures) and maximum and minimum differences of -33K and -6K. respectively, for an incidence angle of 30°.
-A similar underestimation of -14K resulted for the 40° incidence angle with maximum and minimum values of -34K and +15K (lower plot in Figure 10).
-Those differences are mainly caused by the too large near-surface soil moisture values in the simulated catchment.
-The cumulative distribution functions of the satellitederived soil moisture products and the simulated soil moisture suggests an about 63% higher near-surface soil moisture compared to the satellite estimates (Saavedra et al. 2016, Figure 6) with extremes of 44% and 95%.
-With that, a daily matching of the cumulative distribution functions of the simulated catchment and satellite retrieved soil moisture are performed to find a factor which then is assumed to be the soil-moisture bias of the simulation and applied as a correction factor.
-Figure 10 compares true SMOS observations with simulated brightness temperatures obtained without and with dayto-day correction for the assumed soil-moisture bias of the simulation.
-The correction decreases the average bias in brightness temperature from -20K(-14K) to about -3K (-2K) for the incidence angle of 30° (40°) at horizontal polarization.
-Similar results are found when the simulations were statistically compared with observations of later years from the NASA SMAP (Fig. 3 in Saavedra et al. 2016).
-The remaining bias can probably be further reduced by fine tuning radiation interaction parameters in CMEM, and by including orographic effects on the effective incidence angle.
-These biases will be addressed by an improved exploitation of the uncertainty of the radiation interaction parameters and by including in CMEM a two-stream approximation to better simulate cases with dense vegetation in the future.
+-34 and +15 K (lower plot in Fig. 10).
+Those differences are mainly caused by the too-large near-surface soil moisture values in the simulated catchment.
+The cumulative distribution functions of the satellite-derived soil moisture products and the simulated soil moisture suggests an about 63 % higher near-surface soil moisture compared to the satellite estimates (Saavedra et al., 2016, Fig. 6) with extremes of 44 % and 95 %.
+With that, a daily matching of the cumulative distribution functions of the simulated catchment and satellite retrieved soil moisture is performed to find a factor which then is assumed to be the soil moisture bias of the simulation and is applied as a correction factor.
+Figure 10 compares true SMOS observations with simulated brightness temperatures obtained without and with day-to-day correction for the assumed soil moisture bias of the simulation.
+The correction decreases the average bias in brightness temperature from -20 K (-14 K) to about -3 K (-2 K) for the incidence angle of 30° (40°) at horizontal polarization.
+Similar results are found when the simulations were statistically compared with observations of later years from the NASA SMAP (Fig. 3 in Saavedra et al., 2016).
+The remaining bias can probably be further reduced by fine tuning radiation interaction parameters in CMEM and by including orographic effects on the effective incidence angle.
+These biases will be addressed by an improved exploitation of the uncertainty of the radiation interaction parameters and by including in CMEM a twostream approximation to better simulate cases with dense vegetation in the future.

-The microwave observations retrieved from the simulated catchment show a typical situation encountered in data assimilation; more often than not there are biases between simulated and remote sensing observations.
-This discrepancy usually has multiple causes, which can relate to the observations themselves, assumptions in the observation operator used to simulate the observations, and in the model used to generate the systems state variables entering the observation operator.
+The microwave observations retrieved from the simulated catchment show a typical situation encountered in data assimilation; more often than not, there are biases between simulated and remote-sensing observations.
+This discrepancy usually has multiple causes, which can relate to the observations themselves, assumptions in the observation operator used to simulate the observations, and in the model used to generate the system's state variables entering the observation operator.
 Even if these differences cannot be removed, such observations can be highly valuable for data assimilation as long as temporal tendencies are meaningful information.
-Usually, the bias is statistically corrected and thus only the information in the temporal and (if meaningful) spatial variability of the observations is exploited for moving the model states towards the true states.
+Usually, the bias is statistically corrected, and thus only the information in the temporal and (if meaningful) spatial variability of the observations is exploited for moving the model states towards the true states.

-4.5 Evaluation of River Discharge
+4.5 Evaluation of river discharge